wix-incubator/rnsst/README.md

 require('rnsst')(async () => {/* ...optional function to call before running screenshot tests, can be useful to navigate to storybook */});
 ```

+**Important: Storybook UI should be the only visible thing on the screen.
+Also make sure to hide status bar, so the clock does not break screenshot testing.**

 ## Usage

 Whenever you do some changes you can run `npx rnsst test` to compare reference screenshots to current screeshots.